-Consideration of and action on an ordinance amending the City's Classification Scales.
+Discussion of issues relating to the update of the City's Classification Scales.

-Consideration of and action on issues relating to an ordinance to add a City Engineer and a Part-Time Reference Assistant to the City's Classification Scales and to change the classifications of the Digital Media Specialist and the Part-Time Reference Librarian.
+Discussion of issues relating to an ordinance to add a City Engineer and a Part-Time Reference Assistant to the City's Classification Scales and to change the classifications of the Digital Media Specialist and the Part-Time Reference Librarian.